About Bushland

 Frequently Asked Questions

 To register to vote in Bushland, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Potter County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Bushland, contact the Potter County Clerk's office for schedules and ballot information.
+For local county and state elections (Bushland is an unincorporated community in Potter County and does not hold municipal elections), contact the Potter County Clerk's office for schedules and ballot information.

-Property records for Bushland, Texas are maintained by the Potter Tax Assessor-Collector's Office and the Potter County County Clerk.
+Property records for Bushland, Texas are maintained by the Potter Tax Assessor-Collector's Office and the Potter County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Potter County, including parcels in Bushland.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Potter County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Potter County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Potter County offices at the county courthouse.
-The Potter County Treasurer handles property tax payments and tax sale information.
+The Potter County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bushland, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Potter County Clerk's office issues marriage licenses and maintains marriage records for Potter County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.